hyeomans-cisco/sdwan_build/README.md

 Qty 1 vBond
 Qty 1 vSmart

-All of the subnets, interfaces, routing, internet gateway and the assignment of a public IP for VPN512 is taken care of.
+All of the subnets, interfaces, routing, internet gateway and the assignment of a public IP for VPN512 are taken care of.
 Once this script completes you will be able to connect to the public IP address of each of these instances to complete the setup

 At this time a separate configuration will need to be applied as will the certificates and basic setup.